MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

     ![Select Recovery Services vault](./media/contoso-migration-rehost-vm-sql-managed-instance/cswiz1.png)

-10. They download and installs MySQL Server and VMWare PowerCLI.
+10. They download and install MySQL Server and VMmare PowerCLI.
 Then, they validates the server settings.
 11. After validation, they enter the FQDN or IP address of the vCenter Server instance or vSphere host.
 They leave the default port, and enter a display name for the vCenter Server instance in Azure.
 12. They specify the account created earlier so that Site Recovery can automatically discover VMware VMs that are available for replication.
 13. They enter credentials, so the Mobility Service is automatically installed when replication is enabled.
 For Windows machines, the account needs local administrator permissions on the VMs.